salemon/robotic_chess_player/README.md

 # Usage
 ## Start the entire system
 ### 1. Bring up the UR5e robot driver in lab B012
-* Power on the robot, which the robot's base is mounted on the workspace's surface and load the installation program on the robot's polyscope.
+* Power on the robot, with the robot's base mounted on the workspace's surface.
+Load the installation program on the robot's polyscope.
 * Open a terminal and initiate the driver by following the manual: [Running Universal_Robots_ROS_Driver in a separate machine](https://github.com/macs-lab/lab_doc/wiki/Running-Universal_Robots_ROS_Driver-in-a-separate-machine).
 * Run the external control program (external_control.urp) on the robot.
 Back to the terminal, you should see message similar to `robot is ready to receive control command`.
 If the polyscope does not have the external_control.urp in the folder, follow this instruction: [Installing a URCap on a e-Series robot](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md)